williln/williln.github.io/README.md

 ## Special Thanks

 To everyone who has submitted pull requests, filed issues, suggested new resources, helped with design, and generally supported this project!
-Thanks to all the [contributors](AUTHORS.md). :sparkle_heart:
+Thanks to all the [contributors](AUTHORS.md). :sparkling_heart: